devgeniem/dustpress/README.md

 ### Binding the data

-DustPress has its own global data object that is passed to the view when everything is done and it's time to render the page.
+DustPress has its own global data object that is passed to the view when everything is done and it is time to render the page.
 Binding data to the object is done via the `return` statements in publicly accessible functions.
 While autoloading the main model and its submodels, all public functions will automatically be run.
 If you have data you want to load inside a function and do not want to include it into the global data object, set the visibility of a function to `private` or `protected`.

 ```
 public function last_posts() {